 URF

 Undergraduate Research Fellowships (URF) support undergraduate research and creative projects at Texas State University.
-Every semester the URF committee awards between 10 and 12 competitive scholarships of up to $1000 to students seeking funding for their projects.
-Fellowships are awarded for projects such as Honors theses and independent studies as well as for Capstone projects or for original work done under the umbrella of faculty-directed research.
+Every semester the URF committee awards between 10 and 12 competitive scholarships of up to $1500 to students seeking funding for their projects.
+Fellowships are awarded for projects such as Honors capstones and independent studies, as well as for original research or scholarly work performed under the supervision of a faculty mentor.
 Undergraduates of all majors are eligible.
 Membership in the Honors College is not required to apply.

-This program is supported by contributions from the Office of the Provost and Vice President for Academic Affairs, the Office of Research and Sponsored Programs, private foundations, and colleges within the university.
+This program is supported by contributions from the Office of the Provost and Vice President for Academic Affairs, the Division of Research, private foundations, and colleges within the university.

 three researchers in a lab